xremix/GS1-Barcode-Generator-Web/README.md

 3. The GS1 barcode string will be generated and displayed in real-time.
 4. The barcode will be visualized below the input fields.

+### Prefilling Form Values Using URL Parameters

+You can prefill the form values by passing parameters in the URL.
+Each parameter corresponds to the data-ai attribute of the input fields.
+The format is ?key=value, where key is the data-ai value and value is the input value you want to prefill

+#### Prefill GTIN (01)

+`app.html?01=12345678`

+*This URL will prefill the GTIN field with the value 12345678.*

+#### Prefill Batch Number (10) and Expiration Date (17)

+`app.html?01=12345678&10=Batch123&17=230101&21=Serial001&30=100`

+This URL will prefill the Batch Number field with Batch123 and the Expiration Date field with 230101.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.